Jwolbert/pixiled2/readme.txt

 Add more weapons
 Create DB
 Implement client auth
-Implement concept of rooms(1 room per process) and redirect clients to rooms whenever they want to join a game
+Implement concept of rooms(1 room per node process) and redirect clients to rooms whenever they want to join a game

+BUGS:
+Colors stopped working whenever effects are applied to players Dagger weapon needs a rework after fireball was added